operator-framework/operator-sdk/doc/proposals/scorecard-custom-tests-2.md

 This design proposal is to establish a pattern for implementing custom scorecard tests and also support the goal of migrating existing scorecard tests into the same format as the custom tests.

-With this proposal, the scorecard will continue to setup and teardown the Operator being tested, as well as creating Custom Resources being tested.
+With this proposal, the scorecard will continue to setup and teardown the Operator being tested.

 ### User Stories